Leakage and Interpretability in Concept-Based Models: Concept bottleneck models

-with $\lambda\geq0$ hyperparameter indicating the importance of concept learning over task learning. $\lambda = 0$ corresponds to a black box model. \end{itemize} Common choices for concept encoding include binary probabilities, soft probabilities or logits.
-We refer to \emph{hard} CBMs as independently trained models with binary concept encoding, while \emph{soft} CBMs denote jointly trained models with soft probability-based concept activations.
-Additionally, we refer to jointly trained models using logit-based concept encoding as \emph{logit} CBMs.
+where $\lambda\geq0$ is a hyperparameter that quantifies the relative importance of concept and task learning. $\lambda = 0$ corresponds to an end-to-end model. \end{itemize} Common choices for concept encoding include binary probabilities, soft probabilities or logits.
+We will refer to \emph{hard} CBMs as independently trained models with binary concept encoding, while \emph{soft} CBMs denote jointly trained models with soft probability-based concept activations.
+Additionally, we will refer to jointly trained models using logit-based concept encoding as \emph{logit} CBMs.